 - Allspice: Contrary to popular belief, allspice is not made with a bunch of spices but is actually a berry.
 You can find whole allspice berries in most ethnic markets or on Amazon.

 - Cardamom: Cardamom comes ground into a powder or you can actually buy the pods and grind them yourself.
-You may need to sift the ground cardamom to remove some of the shell.
+You may need to sift the ground cardamom to remove the shells.

 - Cinnamon: You'll need to add one cinnamon stick to the spice blend.
 Breaking the stick up into pieces helps with grinding it into a powder.

-- Paprika: Use regular paprika instead of smoked paprika.
+- Paprika: Use sweet paprika instead of smoked paprika.

 - Cumin: Be sure to use cumin seeds instead of powder.